Q4 Recruitment Predictions 2025

 The aviation recruitment trends are positive as the sector recovers strongly, with the aircraft maintenance, repair, and overhaul (MRO) market growing beyond pre-pandemic levels.
 Increased aircraft use and an aging global fleet are driving ongoing demand for skilled engineers.
 The global MRO market is projected to exceed $150 billion by 2035, with Q4 hiring needs increasing.

-Recruitment agencies for aviation are critical for companies seeking qualified engineers and candidates exploring new roles amid this growth and complexity.
+Recruitment agencies for aviation are critical for companies seeking qualified engineers and candidates exploring new roles amid this growth and com

 The data centre sector is entering hyper-growth, with data centre jobs surging.
 Q4 accelerates ongoing trends as hyperscalers and cloud providers invest heavily in real estate, power, and connectivity ahead of 2026.
 Long-term projects mean sustained demand for skilled workers—not just seasonal spikes.